-Pharmacy Department
+Pharmacy department

-Retail Pharmacy drugs are covered through MedImpact.
-A list of in-network pharmacies are available on the www.passporthealthplan.com website or by contacting Passport.
-For retail pharmacy drug prior authorization requests Providers should fax their requests to the fax number below.
-Pharmacy related inquires can be directed to MedImpact at the number below:
+Prescription drugs are covered through MedImpact.
+A list of in-network pharmacies is available on the PassportHealthPlan.com website or by contacting Passport.

-Drug PA Fax: (858) 357-2612
+Phone: (800) 210-7628 Drug PA Fax: (858) 357-2612

 Physician administered drugs (PAD) are covered through Passport.
 Providers should fax PAD requests to the fax number below.
 PAD related inquires can be directed to Passport at the number below.